 (1) In accordance with Winchendon's Subdivision Regulations and MGL c.
 148, § 28, the Winchendon Fire Department has adopted the following regulations with regard to water supply for the purposes of fire protection.

-(2) Anyone fulfilling the enclosed regulations are to meet all requirements specified by other boards and departments as they may relate to the work performed.
+(2) Anyone fulfilling the enclosed regulations is to meet all requirements specified by other boards and departments as they may relate to the work performed.

-(3) Any development under Winchendon's Subdivision Regulations, that is within 1,500 feet of the current geographical area serviced by the municipal water system shall provide municipal water supply for fire protection.
+(3) Any development under Winchendon's Subdivision Regulations that is within 1,500 feet of the current geographical area serviced by the municipal water system shall provide municipal water supply for fire protection.
 (See § 430-31H.)

 (4) In those areas where the extension of the municipal water system is not required and is technically unfeasible, the developer shall be required to install residential sprinkler systems in each dwelling or provide a water supply for fire protection commensurate to the hazard, as approved by the Fire Department.